Fiberglass Swimming Pools 101: Manufacturing, Cost, and More

 How Are Fiberglass Pools Made?

 We have already covered how fiberglass pools are made, including how we manufacture them in our own plant in Virginia, so we’ll keep this part simple and stick to the basics.
 Here are the key fiberglass pool manufacturing steps that you need to know:1.
 It all starts with a mold.
 We build the pattern (or plug) of the pool from scratch out of wood.
 Once the wooden frame is built and the pool shape is set, we start building the mold inside of the pattern.
 We can use the mold to make hundreds of fiberglass swimming pools, each with the exact same shape and features.
 Note: It’s extremely important that the mold is built level and true so that each swimming pool can be made level as well.

-3. Next, we apply chopped fiberglass with vinyl ester resin.
+3. Next, we apply a vinyl ester resin barrier coat.
 The vinyl ester resin (as opposed to polyester resin) creates a watertight barrier which prevents the gelcoat from forming bubbles (AKA osmotic blisters, a common problem with fiberglass pools).
 You can read about the top fiberglass pool problems and solutions to learn more.

 5. Finally we spray on one last layer of fiberglass with polyester resin before we let the pool cure, remove it from the mold, trim the excess fiberglass from the edges, and perform our quality inspection.

 How Are Fiberglass Pools Installed?